donJoomla/com_timeline/README.md

 ============
 Create beautiful interactive timelines using media from Twitter, Flickr, Google Maps, YouTube, Vimeo, Vine, Dailymotion, Wikipedia, SoundCloud and more.

-Joomla Timeline Component is a Joomla implentation of [Timeline JS](http://timeline.knightlab.com/) by Knight Lab.
+Joomla Timeline is a Joomla implentation of [Timeline JS](http://timeline.knightlab.com/) by Knight Lab.
 See http://timeline.knightlab.com/#examples for examples.

 ## Getting Started